 - Know that your baby is curious, but set limits.
 A baby

-behavior.
+age 1 month to 12 months is too young to know that there are certain ways he or she should behave.
 You may need to redirect your baby's attention.
 For example, if your

-baby tries to pull the dog's tail, you can find a toy to get your baby's attention, and
+baby tries to pull the dog's tail, you can find a toy to get your baby's attention and

 then move the dog to another area.